adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/putting_it_together_minimal_neural_network_case_study.md

 ### Initialize the parameters

-Lets first train a Softmax classifier on this classification dataset.
-As we saw in the previous sections, the Softmax classifier has a linear score function and uses the cross-entropy loss.
+Let's first train a Softmax classifier on this classification dataset.
 The parameters of the linear classifier consist of a weight matrix $W$ and a bias vector $b$ for each class.
-Lets first initialize these parameters to be random numbers:
+Let's first initialize these parameters to be random numbers:

 ```python
 # initialize parameters randomly